Cerumen Impaction Removal

 Equipment

-For the removal of cerumen in a cooperative patient without an anatomic abnormality, a cerumen curette and an otoscope are usually sufficient, and gentle irrigation with saline in a syringe may prove to be a useful adjunct.
-Cerumen that is particularly soft or hard may require additional instrumentation, such as a fine suction tip (5 Fr Frazier tip or similar), right-angle hook, or alligator forceps (see Image.
+For removing cerumen in a cooperative patient without an anatomic abnormality, a cerumen curette and an otoscope are usually sufficient, and gentle irrigation with saline in a syringe may be a useful adjunct.
+Particularly soft or hard cerumen may require additional instrumentation, such as a fine suction tip (5 Fr Frazier tip or similar), right-angle hook, or alligator forceps (see Image.
 Cerumen Removal, Instruments).
-When advanced instrumentation is required, an operating microscope and an otologic speculum will facilitate the procedure; at this point, cerumen removal will typically require an otolaryngologist or an otolaryngology technician.
+When advanced instrumentation is required, an operating microscope and an otologic speculum facilitate the procedure; at this point, cerumen removal typically requires an otolaryngologist or an otolaryngology technician.

 Personnel

 Simple cerumen removal may be performed by an emergency physician, a primary care provider, a nurse, or a technician.
 When anatomical abnormalities - congenital, post-traumatic, post-operative, or neoplastic - make removal more complicated, the expertise of an otolaryngologist or otolaryngology technician may be required.
-For some patients, such as children and the cognitively impaired, general anesthesia may be necessary in order to prevent movement during the procedure and limit the risk of damage to the external auditory canal and middle ear structures.
-Lastly, smaller children that require cerumen removal may be able to be placed in a papoose for restraint rather than requiring general anesthesia or sedation.
-Even so, holding these patients still will often require the efforts of a parent and/or an assistant to the clinician.
+For some patients, such as children and the cognitively impaired, general anesthesia may be necessary to prevent movement during the procedure and limit the risk of damage to the external auditory canal and middle ear structures.
+Lastly, smaller children who require cerumen removal may be able to be placed in a papoose for restraint rather than requiring general anesthesia or sedation.
+Even so, holding these patients still often requires the efforts of a parent or an assistant to the clinician.

 Preparation